James4Ever0/agi_computer_control/README.md

 ---

 build a separate hacking benchmark, within terminal and gui environment, for testing its hacking, debugging and planning ability. progress at: `the_frozen_forest_intro/benchmark`

+---

+move the cursor by generating image and subpattern matching, using multimodal [chamaleon](https://github.com/facebookresearch/chameleon)

+---

+training on plain sampling histories/trajectories is harmful. the agent must self-improve and self-clean the history, select the best candidates and learn those non-trivial data instead.

 ## Star History